Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

 Microsoft Edge Browser Support

-When using Microsoft Edge browser, sign in using your organization account by using below steps:
+When using the Microsoft Edge browser, sign in using your organization account by using below steps:

 • Open Microsoft Edge browser application.